-“These are the photographs we take” was published in Growing up Asian in Australia in 2008.
+“These are the photographs we take” was my second published short story and appears in Growing up Asian in Australia in 2008.
 An earlier version of the story was published in Culture Is… by Wakefield Press 2008.

 Although my story has featured in anthologies alongside more autobiographical works, it is a work of fiction drawn from my intellectual interests and lived experiences as a young adult growing up in the shadow of Pauline Hanson 1.0.
 Susan Sontag once said that she writes about things she’s interested in, and had she survived a plane crash, she would have been very interested in aviation and that theme would somehow find their way into her fiction but in a very transposed form.
 I suppose that is how my story came about.